remy/clite/README.md

 Although clite uses promises, your code does not need to use them (but you can if chose to), however, if you `throw` an error, this will echo to the terminal and `exit(1)` the program.
 The commands modules receive three arguments:

-- `args`: an object of the fully parsed CLI arguments, all command arguments are stored in `args._` as an array
+- `args`: an object of the fully parsed CLI arguments, all command arguments are stored in `args._` as an array (note that the array only contains all the remaining args not matched to flags or commands)
 - `settings`: the configuration of clite (including defaults)
 - `body`: the body of text if content was piped via `STDIN`